Azure-Samples/azure-batch-samples/Python/Storage/README.rst

 ::

-  blobxfer.py mystorageacct container0 mylocaldir --remoteresource .
+  blobxfer mystorageacct container0 mylocaldir --remoteresource .

 Assuming mylocaldir directory does not exist, the script will attempt to download all of the contents in container0 because “.” is set with